rekola/radix-cpp/README.md

 so they are stable.

 Currently only strings and unsigned integers are supported as keys, but more support is forthcoming.
-Also, deletion of keys is not yet possible.

 ### Time Complexity